For background, in order to support the Signpost use case, we want Tock go into a deep sleep state (~5μA on the SAM4L) whenever possible.

 Some issues I’m anticipating, though:

 The GPIO clock is on by default, and we do nothing to manage it at the moment.
 This isn’t an issue for GPIO outputs, but the clock is off during deep sleep and must be on for GPIO interrupts (the EIC controller is actually used for this case).
-The way our GPIO system call interface is written, I believe the way our GPIO system call driver is written, we lazily disable interrupts, which means we may get into a state where no processes are waiting on a GPIO interrupt but we don’t go into deep sleep for an unbounded amount of time.
+I believe the way our GPIO system call driver is written, we lazily disable interrupts, which means we may get into a state where no processes are waiting on a GPIO interrupt, but we don’t go into deep sleep for an unbounded amount of time.
 I think this is fixable though, and I don’t believe it’s an issue for signpost.